 Expected to open soon following the completion of a SA Water’s dam safety upgrade.

 Shore-based recreational fishing is currently being investigated.
 A six week consultation with the local community to fully understand the potential of these reservoirs as recreational fishing destinations has closed.
 The Minister will now consider the feedback from the community.
 Thank you to those that participated within the consultation process.

 Baroota and Hindmarsh Valley Reservoirs

 Have not received full community support, therefore access will not be granted at this time.

-To be involved in the consultation contact the Department of Environment, Water and Natural Resources Project Coordinator Gary Frost on (08) 8124 4872, or email email@example.com.
-A decision on access will be announced during 2017.
+For further information, contact the Department of Environment, Water and Natural Resources Project Coordinator Gary Frost on (08) 8124 4872, or email email@example.com.